Ballistic missile program of Iran: Types

-Iran's ballistic missile arsenal is estimated to include over 3,000 missiles.
+Iran's ballistic missile arsenal is estimated to include somewhere between 3000 and 4000 missiles prior to the 2026 Iran war.
 This large inventory comprises a diverse array of short-range ballistic missiles (SRBMs), with a range of 300–1000 km, and medium-range ballistic missiles (MRBMs) with a range of 1000–3000 km.
 According to a statement made by Iranian Parliament member of the Commission on National Security and Foreign Policy, Amir Hayat Moghadam, all of Europe, and in particular Britain, France and Germany are in range of Iranian MRBMs, while major US cities such as Washington and New York, beyond range at approximately 10,000 km away, may be targeted by missiles launched from the sea.

+In addition, Iran has outfitted various types of its missiles with cluster munition capabilities to disperse small bomblets from the head of the missile.
+The munitions are capable of carrying up to 5 kg (11 lb) of explosive material and released at high altitudes, which are released during the missile's flight at a high altitude and disperse over a radius of several miles.
+According to analysts, most of Iranian missiles equipped with cluster munitions are able to accommodate up to 24 bomblets, though the more advanced Khorramshahr missile can carry up to 80 such munitions.
+Iran has deployed such outfitted missiles extensively during both the 2025 and 2026 wars against Israel, in what observers consider an effort to evade the latter's multi-layered air defense system and exhaust the supply of interceptors.
+Iran's use of this tactic to target adversaries has been described as "indiscriminate" by human rights organizations such as Human Rights Watch and Amnesty International, given that the cluster munitions do not aim for precise targets and randomly disperse.
+In the past two wars with Israel, both organizations issued reports criticized Iran for launching cluster bombs into densely-populated civilian areas, calling them violations of international humanitarian law and possible war crimes.